wuyou33/makena/README.md

 ## Main command-line tools and the library.
 `$ make` or `$ make all`.

 This will get you `libs/libmakena.so`.
+Please note that Makena is still in pre-alpha stage, and there is yet a proper installation procedure.

 ## Unit Tests
 `$ make unit_tests`.

 This will run the unit tests.
 Please note it depends on [GoogleTest](https://github.com/google/googletest) unit test framework.